rafal-szypulka/b2m-nodejs/docs/logging.md

 Simulate a couple fo transactions using `Firefox` or `curl` by accessing `http://localhost:3001/checkout` URL and check if you can see application log records in Kibana.

 In the lab environment, the Elastic stack has been preconfigured, so the example Dashboard and Visualizations should be available in Kibana out of the box.

+Simulate a couple fo transactions using `Firefox` or `curl` by accessing `http://localhost:3001/checkout` and check out the Kibana dashboard: `Dashboards->BTM Node.js`

-You can also import Kibana configuration using provided `btm-nodejs-kibana.json`:
+In case of problems, you can also import Kibana configuration using provided `btm-nodejs-kibana.json`:

 - Go to Kibana: `http://localhost:5601`
 - Click on Management -> Saved Objects -> Import
 - Select `btm-nodejs-kibana.json`

-Simulate a couple fo transactions using `Firefox` or `curl` by accessing `http://localhost:3001/checkout` and check out the Kibana dashboard: `BTM Node.js`

 It should be similar to:
 ![](images/kibana.png)